 afskrik – dissuade; ‘don’t look!’ which made people look

 goverrinmint – guvmint; Pik Botha discovered the ‘R’ in guvmint, his only achievement as Minister of Foreign Affairs.
-He was actually better at Local Affairs, taking gewillige meisies to farms for frolics around ve braai
+Although he was minister of foreign affairs for ages, he was actually better at Local Affairs, taking gewillige meisies to farms for frolics around ve braai

 Bethelehem se mense – Bethlehem’s TV-enabled people

 daar’s hy – there it is, Suzelle; voila; see Jaap’s away you go below

 “Hoe lyk die picture nou? – Over” – What’s the picture look like?
 Over